 Overview & Highlights

-After a series of drill campaigns by multiple owners the project was acquired by Aurvista Gold Corporation from Vior Inc. in 2011.
-More recently, Aurvista invested in the reprocessing of ~130,000 metres of the historic drill-core and data to establish a more comprehensive and cohesive property-wide database.
-During Q3-Q4 of 2017, the Company will complete the final 27,000 metres of re-logging and historic assaying and update the geologic model to support future targeting at the Project.
-Aurvista filed an updated resource estimate in April 2017 and has expanded the Douay Gold Project to now cover a 40+ km segment along the Casa Berardi Deformation Zone and total of 330+ km² within the prolific Abitibi Greenstone Belt.
+After a series of drill campaigns by multiple owners, the Douay project was acquired from Vior Inc. by Aurvista Gold in 2011.
+More recently, Maple Gold invested in the reprocessing of ~130,000 metres of historic drill-core and data to establish a more comprehensive and cohesive property-wide database.
+During 2018, the Company will complete the final 27,000 metres of re-logging and historic assaying and update the geologic model to support future targeting at the Project.
+Maple Gold filed an updated resource estimate in April 2017 and has expanded the Douay Gold Project to now cover a 55 km segment along the Casa Berardi Deformation Zone and with a claims total of 370 km² within the prolific Abitibi Greenstone Belt.

-- Royalty free aside from 1% NSR that covers only 40k oz (NW Zone & small area of West Zone) of the current resource
+- Royalty free except for 1% NSR that covers only 40k oz (NW Zone & small area of West Zone) of the current resource

 - Excellent infrastructure with large operating mines within 150km